ingroxd/sheli/README.md

 ## License

-This project is still without any license yet, but I think I will opt-in for a GNU-GPLv3 License
+This project is licensed under the GNU-GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * This project was born because of those repetitive tasks I always have to write for every script.
 * Please, bear in mind that the aim of this project is NOT efficiency (in terms of speed).
+* Warning: not actually scrumpadoochous